Britney Spears Fans Unearth Mysterious Untagged ‘Domination’ Promo Photo

 “There’s a lot of mystery shrouded around this particular image,” the article reads.
 “Fans wonder if it’s a composite of Britney’s face spliced together with someone else’s body, or if it’s 100% Queen B. So far, no other photos from the shoot have surfaced.”

-Spears announced the cancelation of the residency with a heavy heart back in January, per The Hollywood Reporter.
+Spears announced the cancellation of the residency with a heavy heart back in January, per The Hollywood Reporter.

 “I don’t even know where to start with this, because this is so tough for me to say.
 I will not be performing my new show Domination,” she wrote on Instagram, adding that she was looking forward to the show.